 Philodendron Hastatum Care Guide

 Like most philodendrons, the Hastatum enjoys bright, indirect sunlight.
-The plant is generally easy to grow and has glossy leaves which will usually tolerate lower light conditions (though this is not ideal).
+The plant is generally easy to grow, has few pests, and boasts glossy silver-grey-green leaves which will usually tolerate lower light conditions (though this is not ideal).

 Like other aroid plants, Philodendron Hastatums enjoy well-draining soil.
-Silver Sword likes to be moist but doesn’t want to have its roots too wet as this can lead to root rot..
-As such, make sure the top inch of the soil is dry before re-watering the plant.
-Humidity requirements are average.
-The Hastatum can also be grown in 100% spagnum moss
+Silver Sword likes to be moist but doesn’t want to have its roots too wet as this can lead to root rot, from which there is little chance that the plant will recover.

 Silver Sword Propagation